jclark/satpulse/doc/config.md

    * `"GAL"`, `"Galileo"`for the GNSS system operated by the EU
    * `"BDS"`, `"BeiDou"` for the GNSS system operated by China
    * `"GLO"`, `"GLONASS"` for the GNSS system operated by Russia
-* `timeMode` - a boolean saying whether to enable time mode on the GPS receiver; GPS receivers designed for timing typically offer a mode in which they assume the the antenna has a known fixed position; they can compute the time using the signal from a single satellite;
+* `stationary` - a boolean saying whether the GPS receiver is stationary; if this is true, the receiver will be configured to assume a stationary position; on a timing receiver, time mode will be enabled, which is a mode in which a fixed position is established for the receiver, and thereafter the time is computed using  a single satellite;
-the position can be established by having the GPS spend some time determing the position itself (called a survey) or by explicitly specifying the position; on GPS receivers without a time mode, it will set a stationary dynamic platform model; the default is `true`
+   the position can be established by having the GPS spend some time determing the position itself (called a survey) or by explicitly specifying the position (using `fixedPosECEF`); the default is `true`
 * `surveyTime` - a boolean giving the time in seconds to perform a survey to establish the position of the GPS receiver antenna;
    SatPulse will only do a survey when `timeMode` is true and no fixed position has been set; the default is 2000
 * `fixedPosECEF` - an array of three numbers giving the ECEF coordinates in meters of the GPS receiver's antenna receiver; if SatPulse initiaties a survey,